How to Conduct Effective Soil Testing

 Soil pH, soil acidity

-Soils can be tested for multiple parameters, using multiple extraction methods.
-However, it is important to guide the lab which tests you want it to perform.
+Soils can be tested for multiple parameters, using various extraction methods.
+However, it is essential to guide the lab which tests you want it to perform.

 Soil structural properties are usually tested once, before starting the agricultural activity on that soil.